Should You Use Alcohol Instead of Water in a Bong? - Weeday

 Before experimenting with alcohol in your bong, keep legal and safety factors in mind.
 Depending on your location, combining alcohol and cannabis may be legally questionable—even in private settings.

-Looking to enhance your smoke sessions without the risk?
+Looking to enhance your smoke sessions the right way?
 Check out Weeday's collection for high-quality, modular bongs designed for both function and flair.